theguywhodoesntcare/Warcraft_MRF_Blender/mrf_info.md

 # Chunks Description

-## Data Chunk
+## Header
+Header contains the magic id and the 3D model specification.
 If I understand correctly, it should have a fixed size of 64.
-All the data below goes one after another.
-The rest of the chunk should be filled with zeros or any other arbitrary data.

 #### Chunk structure
 | Type  | Description |
 |------|-------|